Casein is the less-popular cousin of whey, but it’s a great choice. Today we’re going to discuss the best – and most popular – choices on the market.

 The peptides found in casein provide a variety of benefits – from adjusting digestive health in a positive way to mild immunity benefits.

-The nutritional profile of casein proteins are notably different from whey and other options, promoting well-balanced recuperation and overall health.
+The nutritional profile of casein protein is notably different from whey and other options, promoting well-balanced recuperation and overall health.

 Slow-Digesting: Overnight Gains